jaiswalism/leads-tracker-extension/README.md

 4. Clear Leads:
     - Open the Leads Tracker extension.
-    - Press the "Clear" button to delete all saved leads from the record.
+    - Double-click the "Delete All" button to delete all saved leads from the record, preventing unintentional deletion.

 ## Contributing
 Feel free to fork this project and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.